Mounjaro Side Effects

 How To Manage Mounjaro Side Effects

-Your health care provider can advise you on reducing your specific Mounjaro’s side effects.
+Your health care provider can advise you on how to reduce your specific Mounjaro side effects.
 To alleviate gastrointestinal discomfort, limit fatty or spicy foods, eat slowly and stop when full.

 - Get fresh air regularly.